devspoons/devspoon-startup-tizen/README.md

-# AinCI-Tizen
+# devspoon-startup-tizen

-## What is AinCI-Tizen?
+## What is devspoon-startup-tizen?

-AinCI-Tizen creates Build, Test, and CI servers with Docker to automatically generate system images for porting to Tizen-based IoT devices.
+devspoon-startup-tizen creates Build, Test, and CI servers with Docker to automatically generate system images for porting to Tizen-based IoT devices.
 This provides a development server infrastructure for Tizen-based IoT devices.

 ## 내부 구성 요소